NEET/JEE Coaching Scholarship

 A graph is drawn between T and V for a gas at three different constant pressures P₁, P₂, and P₃ ( P₁> P₂>P₃).

 Perfect Gas ( or ideal gas):- A gas whose properties are similar to the properties of a real gas at infinitely low pressure such an imaginary gas is called perfect gas or ideal gas.
-There are following properties of perfect gas:
+Following are the properties of perfect gas:

 It strictly obeys Boyle's Law, Charles’ Law and the law of pressure under all conditions of temperature and pressure.